Ujjwal5353t/JusticeChain/test_result.md

 # Testing Data - Main Agent and testing sub agent both should log testing data below this section
 #====================================================================================================

-user_problem_statement: Transform Justice Chain site's complete UI/UX to make it look more official and like an Indian government FIR filing site.
+user_problem_statement: "Transform Justice Chain site's complete UI/UX to make it look more official and like an Indian government FIR filing site.
 Keep Justice Chain name and original color theme.
 Add good navbar, footer, backgrounds, elements, icons to make it stunning and interactive.
-Don't use Hindi language.
+Don't use Hindi language." + "Add signup page/option for new users as currently there is only login page."

 backend:
   - task: "Basic API structure ready"